Train Test Split: What It Means and How to Use It

 Naturally, the training R² is always better than the test R² for every point on this graph because the models are making predictions on data they have seen before.

-To the left side of the “Best Model” on the graph (anything less than max_depth = 5), we have models that underfit the data and are considered high bias because they do not not have enough complexity to learn enough about the data.
+To the left side of the “Best Model” on the graph (anything less than max_depth = 5), we have models that underfit the data and are considered high bias because they do not have enough complexity to learn enough about the data.

 To the right side of the “Best Model” on the graph (anything more than max_depth = 5), we have models that overfit the data and are considered high variance because they are overly-complex models.
 These models perform well on the training data but badly on testing data.